• Skip to primary navigation

 CapacitorElectrolytic 1μF 25V1

-The Arduino Uno and the IC 555 in the circuit normally need a steady power source.
+Arduino Uno and IC 555 need stable power to work.

-The Arduino uses the detected frequency to drive the LED and shows the frequency count on the serial monitor.
+Arduino uses this frequency to turn LED ON/OFF and show number on serial monitor.

 Formulas:

-The formula to calculate frequency from pulse duration is:
+Formula to find frequency from pulse time is:

 How to Build: